keijiro/Pcx/README.md

 - Unity 2017.3

-Pcx uses the 32-bit vertex index format that is newly introduced in Unity 2017.3, so it can't be used with the previous versions.
+Pcx uses the 32-bit vertex index format that is newly introduced in Unity 2017.3, so it's not compatible with the previous versions of Unity.

 At the time this document is written, Unity 2017.3 is still in the beta testing phase.
 Note that it possibly introduces some issues with the final released